Edward Mordake: Earliest reference

 The first known description of Mordake is found in an 1895 article in The Boston Post authored by fiction writer Charles Lotin Hildreth.
-The article describes a number of cases of what Hildreth refers to as "human freaks", including a woman who had the tail of a fish, a man with the body of a spider, a man who was half-crab, and Edward Mordake.
+The article describes a number of cases of what Hildreth refers to as "human freaks", including a woman who had fish-tails for legs, a man with crab-claws for legs and forearms, a man with the body of a spider, a limbless 'melon child', a man with four eyes, and Edward Mordake.
 Hildreth claimed to have found these cases described in old reports of the "Royal Scientific Society".
 According to a 2021 article in USA Today, the only known "Royal Scientific Society" was founded in 1970 by Jordanian monarchs.
 Nothing could be found in the records of the similarly named Royal Society of London.
 Like many publications of the time, Hildreth's article was not factual, and was likely published by the newspaper to increase reader interest.

 Anomalies and Curiosities of Medicine

 The 1896 medical encyclopedia Anomalies and Curiosities of Medicine, co-authored by Dr. George M. Gould and Dr. David L. Pyle, included an account of Mordake.
 The account was copied directly from Hildreth's article, and was credited only to a "lay source".
 The encyclopedia described the basic morphology of Mordake's condition, but it provided no medical diagnosis for the rare deformity.
 An explanation for the birth defect may have been a form of craniopagus parasiticus (a parasitic twin head with an undeveloped body), a form of diprosopus (bifurcated craniofacial duplication), or an extreme form of parasitic twin (an unequal conjoined twin).